 for example lease and sale of land (under certain conditions

-subject to 20 percent VAT), sale of real estate, financial
+subject to 20 percent VAT), financial

 services, and certain supplies in connection with oil exploration.